franzose/ClosureTable/README.md

 6. `--models-path`, `-mdl` _[optional]_: custom models path<br>
 7. `--migrations-path`, `-mgr` _[optional]_: custom migrations path<br>

 That's almost all, folks!
 The ‘dummy’ stuff has just been created for you.
-You will need to add some fields to your entity migration because the created ‘dummy’ includes just `id` and `position` columns.
-The latter is used widely by the package to make entities sortable, so avoid deleting `position` column from your entity table.
+You will need to add some fields to your entity migration because the created ‘dummy’ includes just **required** `id`, `parent_id` and `position` columns.

+`parent_id` column is used to simplify immediate ancestor query and, for example, to build the whole tree.

+`position` column is used widely by the package to make entities sortable.

 By default, entity’s closure table includes the following columns:<br>
 1. **Autoincremented identifier**<br>